tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment.md

 # Deployment

+The next section will tell you about some important information to understand before making a deployment for a more serious production environment.

+## Introduction

 One way to deploy all the system is as a standalone fashion.
 This way you need tons of RAM to run many VMs, JVMs, Linux Containers and other open applications as depicted by the following diagram: